Idena-Today/DnaUrl/Readme.md

 ## FAQ

-Why this base85 encoding?
+Why this base58 encoding?
-- less space wasted compared to base64
 - no / in the charset, therefore compatible with url use.
+- no character that would be escaped or encoded in various apps
+- every segment of the url can be doubleclicked to be copied individually.

+## History

+- v0.0.3: Moved to base58 instead of base85, shorter checksum
+- v0.0.2: Working demo
+- v0.0.1: Initial commit

 ## Compatible implementations